Healthy Homes Assessment Frimley

 What We Do

-As building inspectors we deal with all the aspects of expert home Inspections.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all components of professional house inspects.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We specialise in a range of solutions to ensure that you are completely aware of the state of any property you could be contemplating buying or selling along with other services.
+We specialise in a variety of services to ensure you are fully aware of the state of any property that you might be considering buying or selling in addition to other solutions.

-Our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your report, you can actually see any issues that could be identified.
-Because of our detailed reporting it’s easy to understand why we have so many clients who recommend our service to family members and acquaintances.
+We have a systematic approach to your property inspection and the most up-to-date software technology that incorporates digital images into the report, you are able to actually see any issues found.
+Thanks to our detailed reporting it is no wonder that we receive so many referrals from clients our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports